primaryobjects/MVC-Smart-Page/README.txt

 current page, results per page, total count, and link/text customizations to automatically calculate paging and display the resulting HTML.

-You can configure the Smart Page to set the minimum pages before paging displays, number of adjacent pages, number of non-adjacent pages, and even alter the value for the page number (in case your search method takes a search result index, rather than a page index).
+You can configure MVC Smart Page to set the minimum pages before paging displays, number of adjacent pages, number of non-adjacent pages, and even alter the value for the page number (in case your search method takes a search result index, rather than a page index).